 Dehydrated food has about 1/15th the bulk of the original product; you can easily see the benefits.

-Freeze drying also has roots in World War II, but it wasn’t for food.
+Freeze drying has become very popular now, especially for things like freeze dried fruits and vegetables, however it also has roots in World War II, but it wasn’t for food.

 It was actually created to send blood from the US to the European theater for medical treatment of wounded soldiers.